JakeOsborneHU/LightsOut/README.md

 # LightsOut
+## created by Jake Osborne
-A LightsOut forms project created for COMP-4450
+A LightsOut forms project created for COMP-4450.
+Click a square to modify the grid.
+After all the lights are turned out, you win the game.